GSA/piv-guides/_networkconfig/2a_newdc-3.md

 collection: networkconfig
 permalink: networkconfig/2a_newdc-3.md/
 ---
-In order for PIV/CAC credentials to work for network authentication, all Domain Controllers must have Domain Controller authentication certificates. <!--This type of certificate is for a Certification Authority?
+In order for your user's PIV/CAC credentials to work for network authentication, all Domain Controllers must have Domain Controller authentication certificates. <!--This type of certificate is for a Certification Authority?
 Should say that here.-->

 To generate and install a Domain Controller authentication certificate, you need to first create a certificate profile, as described below.